amp5/QMSS_G5069_Data_Challenges/Assignment_1.md

   | Navy| 17.3 | 0.31 |
   | Army | 9.1 | 0.18 |

-  * Be very explicit: What are you assuming to generate these computations?
+  * **Be very explicit: What are you assuming to generate these computations?**

-2. Now you know the data more intimately.
-Think a little bit more about it, and answer the following questions:
+**2. Now you know the data more intimately.
+Think a little bit more about it, and answer the following questions:**
-  * Is this the right metric to look at?
-Why or why not?
+  * **Is this the right metric to look at?
+Why or why not?**
-  * What is the "lethality index" showing explicitly?
+  * **What is the "lethality index" showing explicitly?
 What is it not showing?
-What is the definition assuming?
+What is the definition assuming?**
-  * With the same available data, can you think of an alternative way to capture the same construct?
-Is it "better"?
+  * **With the same available data, can you think of an alternative way to capture the same construct?
+Is it "better"?**
-  * What additional information would you need to better understand the data?
+  * **What additional information would you need to better understand the data?**
-  * What additional information could help you better capture the construct behind the "lethality index"
+  * **What additional information could help you better capture the construct behind the "lethality index"**